kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/query-parameters.md

 <https://api.fda.gov/drug/ndc.json?search=brand_name.exact:Advil&limit=1000>

-You will now see fewer results, and each result will have (exactly--right?) its `brand_name` as "Advil" (nothing more and nothing less?).
-Exact value match is now required.
+You will now see fewer results.
+Each result will have (exactly--right?)
+"Advil" as its `brand_name` (nothing more and nothing less--right?).
+Exact match must match exactly. **todo:** double check.

 ### Search Questions